How does a CDP, DMP, or CRM fit into your MarTech strategy? They’re all very different solutions, and many businesses use more than one.

-Customer data is the lifeblood of any modern company that wants to leverage data for business value.
-Being able to gather, manage, understand, and store data effectively in unified single customer view (SCV) profiles is the ultimate goal of data-driven marketers.
-With that unified data, brands can now segment and target valuable customer groups more efficiently and effectively, tailor content, messaging, and the customer experience across any channel.
+Customer data is the lifeblood of any company that wants to use customer data to drive business value.
+Being able to gather, manage, understand, and store data effectively in single customer view (SCV) profiles is the ultimate goal of data-driven marketers.
+With unified data, brands can segment and target valuable customers more efficiently.
+They can also effectively tailor content, messaging, and the customer experience across any channel.

 What is a CDP?

-A customer data platform (CDP) is a software package that consists of a centralized database that has the ability to ingest, integrate, manage, and deliver customer data to other technology solutions in order to personalize the customer experience (CX).
+A customer data platform (CDP) is a customer data management solution that has the ability to ingest, integrate, manage, and deliver customer data to other technology solutions in order to personalize the customer experience.

-CDP software collects and integrates all forms of customer data with the intent to create a unified customer profile (also known as a single customer view (SCV).
-This unified view can then be used to align all business efforts around a single source of customer truth.
-CDPs can collect consumer behavior, demographic, and transactional data to track and analyze customer interactions with your organization.
+CDPs collect and integrate first, second, and third-party data across different channels and systems to create a unified customer profile (also known as a single customer view).
+This unified customer profile can then be used to align the business around a single source of customer truth.

 What is a DMP?

-A data management platform (DMP) is a software tool used primarily in advertising and marketing to build profiles of anonymous individuals, store summary data about each individual, and share their data with advertising systems.
+A DMP is a software tool used primarily in advertising and marketing to build profiles of anonymous individuals, store summary data about each individual, and share their data with advertising systems.

 DMPs are used to store, manage and analyze data about ad campaigns and audiences.
-A DMP connects to a DSP (Demand Side Platform) or SSP (Supply Side Platform) to purchase ads through ad networks.
-A DMP ingests anonymous identifiers for your customers, matches these against third party lists, builds a look-alike model with summary data, and selects similar anonymous individuals from third-party lists, and sends those lists to advertising systems.
+A DMP connects to a demand side platform (DSP) or supply side platform (SSP) to purchase ads through ad networks.
+The platform ingests anonymous identifiers for your customers, matches these against third party lists, builds a lookalike model with summary data, and selects similar anonymous individuals from third-party lists to send to advertising systems.

 What is a CRM?

-A customer relationship management (CRM) is used to store, update and maintain information about customers.
-Some CRM data is entered automatically, such as when a customer submits a website form, while other data is entered manually, often by salespeople or customer support staff after a conversation with a customer.
+A CRM is used to store, update and maintain information about customers.
+Some CRM data is entered automatically, like when a customer submits a website form.
+Other data is entered manually, often by salespeople or customer support staff.

-A CRM system is used to track and record all touchpoints along the customer journey, from pre-purchase, to purchase, to retention and advocacy.
-The system enables organizations to record customer interactions (e.g., phone calls, including dates, times and call transcripts), as well as customer purchase history (e.g., product numbers, purchase dates, purchase amounts).
-CRM systems help organizations provide better customer service and customer experience.
+A CRMis used to track and record all touch points along the customer journey, from pre-purchase, to retention and advocacy.
+The CRM records customer interactions (e.g., phone calls, including dates, times and call transcripts), as well as customer purchase history (e.g., product numbers, purchase dates, purchase amounts).
 When used effectively, CRM systems can help retain customers and grow revenue.

 All three platforms have their own functions and use cases in the marketing ecosystem, but there can be some overlap.
 What they share in common is that all three have been designed to improve the overall customer experience, making targeting and segmentation easier.